 Principles and movement techniques of leading styles of jazz dance on an intermediate-advanced level.
 Participation at dance concerts, reading and writing assignments, and video evaluation will be required.
 (May be taken two times.)
 Prerequisites: DANC 203 or an equivalent and permission of instructor.
 Credits: 2(1-2) Offered fall, even years

 DANC 331 Dance Composition I

 An introduction to the content and structure of dance composition as an art form.
 Improvisation, rhythm, design, dynamics, phrasing, and production are emphasized.
-Prerequisites: DANC 222 and 4 credits from DANC 101-105, DANC 201-204, DANC 250, and DANC 301-303.
-Credits: 3(2-2) Offered every fall
+Prerequi-